LSM-based Storage Techniques: A Survey: Representative LSM-based Systems

 In LSM-based storage, merge operations typically consume a lot of CPU and disk resources that can negatively impact query performance.
 Moreover, the timing of merges is generally unpredictable, as it directly depends on the write rate.
 To alleviate this issue, RocksDB supports rate limiting to control the disk write speed of merge operations based on the leaky bucket mechanism~\cite{leaky-bucket1986}.
 The basic idea is to maintain a ``bucket'' that stores a number of tokens controlled by a token refill speed.
 All flush and merge operations must request a certain number of tokens before performing each write.
 Thus, the disk write speed of flush and merge operations will be bounded by the specified token refill speed.

 Finally, RocksDB supports a new operation called read-modify-write.
-In practice, many applications typically update existing values by reading them first instead of updating old values blindly.
+In practice, many applications typically update existing values by reading them first.
 To support this operation efficiently, RocksDB allows users to write delta records directly into memory, thereby avoiding reading the original record.
 Delta records are then combined with base records during query processing and merges based on the user-provided combination logic.
 If applicable, RocksDB further combines multiple delta records together during merges to improve subsequent query performance.